teddykr08/scaffold/app/docs/free/FREE_QUICKSTART.md

 ## How It Works

 1. User visits your app and sees the embedded form
-2. User fills out the form (name, job title, recipient, subject)
+2. User fills out the form (recipient, subject)
 3. User clicks "Generate Prompt"
 4. User is redirected to ChatGPT with a personalized prompt ready to use